jwizzle/nd.nvim/README.md

 # ${title}

-]], -- Template for new zettels, can interpolate date and title })
+]], -- Template for new zettels, can interpolate date and title
 ```

 ## Todo

-* Links should work with both titles and filenames
 * Auto-creation of backlinks
 * More telescope shortcuts
 * Actions to fill the header of current file with links/tags from zettel contents